schwzr/dsf-spring-school-imaging-tests/exercises/basic-concepts-and-lessons.md

 ## FHIR

 The DSF uses a variety of [FHIR resources](https://dsf.dev/intro/info/basics.html#why-are-we-using-fhir-and-bpmn).
+They use the XML format for the DSF.
 The most important ones for plugin development will be [ActivityDefinitions](http://hl7.org/fhir/R4/activitydefinition.html), [Tasks](https://www.hl7.org/fhir/R4/task.html), [CodeSystems](https://www.hl7.org/fhir/R4/codesystem.html) and [ValueSets](https://www.hl7.org/fhir/R4/valueset.html).
 There is also a catalogue of DSF-specific FHIR resources including CodeSystems, ValueSets and Extensions.
 For now, you can find them in the official